Puerto Rico 480 Forms Guide: 1099 Equivalent & Filing Rules

 Payment scenarioUsually reported onWhat puts it here

-Services paid to a Puerto Rico payee with no Puerto Rico withholdingForm 480.6AThis is the form many businesses use for service payments that are reportable but not subject to withholding.
-It is the Puerto Rico form many readers compare to federal nonemployee compensation reporting.
+Services paid to a Puerto Rico payee with no Puerto Rico withholdingForm 480.6AThis is the form many businesses use for reportable service payments without withholding.
+The common Puerto Rico threshold reference is $500, not the $600 federal threshold many U.S. teams expect.

-Services, rent, or other covered income paid with Puerto Rico withholdingForm 480.6BOnce the payment is subject to withholding, the reporting shifts out of 480.6A and into 480.6B.
-The withholding status is the key trigger.
+Services, rent, or other covered income paid with Puerto Rico withholdingForm 480.6BOnce withholding applies, the reporting shifts out of 480.6A and into 480.6B.
+For 480.6B, start by asking whether Puerto Rico tax was withheld and whether the rate was coded correctly.

 Payments to a nonresident where Puerto Rico withholding appliesForm 480.6CThis is the nonresident version teams often overlook.
 If the payee is not a Puerto Rico resident and withholding applies, 480.6C is the form to check.